Ammonite + Uberjar = Domain Shell

 cd ${0:a:h} # set current dir to script's directory

-# here add environment variables used by database
+# here add environment variables used by the database

 amm

 For the latter, I put initialization commands into backend.sc and added --predef "backend.sc" arguments to amm.
-For final touch I changed amm welcome command to Ammonite shell for My Domain backend:
+For the final touch, I changed amm welcome command to Ammonite shell for My Domain backend:

 #!/bin/sh